Old Brewery, SE10 9LW

 - 11am-11pm Mon-Sat; noon-10:30pm Sun

-It's owned by the Meantime Brewery (who also run the Greenwich Union pub), and they do a small amount of brewing on this site, including the Hospital Porter and some special smaller batches.
+It was previously owned by the Meantime Brewery, who did a small amount of brewing on this site, including the Hospital Porter and some special smaller batches.
+However, the Jun/Jul 2016 London Drinker reports that it was taken over by Young's in early 2016.

 The pub and restaurant are kept separate, with the latter housed in a very high-ceilinged area to the right of the main entrance.
 The vats for the beer are stacked along one wall of the restaurant, while a distinctive decoration made of thousands of beer bottles overhangs a long line of tables in the centre of the space.
 Smaller tables are recessed in boths around the outside.